History of the Jews in Spain: Under the Visigoths (5th century to 711)

 Egica (687–702), recognising the wrongness of forced baptism, relaxed the pressure on the conversos but kept it up on practising Jews.
 Economic hardships included increased taxes and the forced sale, at a fixed price, of all property ever acquired from Christians.
 That effectively ended all agricultural activity for the Jews of Spain.
 Furthermore, Jews were not to engage in commerce with the Christians of the kingdom or to conduct business with Christians overseas.
 Egica's measures were upheld by the Sixteenth Council of Toledo in 693.

 In 694, at the Council of Toledo, Jews were condemned to slavery by the Visigoths because of a plot to revolt against them encouraged by the Eastern Roman Empire and Romans still residing in Spain.

-Under the Catholic Visigoths persecutions increased.
+After the Visigoths elites adopted the Nicene creed, persecutions of Jews increased.
 The degree of complicity that the Jews had in the Islamic invasion in 711 is uncertain, but since they were openly treated as enemies in the country in which they had resided for generations, it would be no surprise for them to have appealed to the Moors to the south, who were quite tolerant in comparison to the Visigoths, for aid.
 In any case, the Jews in 694 were accused of conspiring with Muslims across the Mediterranean.
 Jews were declared traitors, including baptised Jews, found their property confiscated and themselves enslaved.
 The decree exempted only the converts who dwelt in the mountain passes of Septimania, who were necessary for the kingdom's protection.

 The Eastern Roman Empire sent its navy on numerous occasions in the late 7th century and the early 8th century to try to instill uprisings in the Jewish and Christian Roman populations in Spain and Gaul against their Visigoth and Frankish rulers that was also aimed at halting the expansion of Muslim Arabs in the Roman world.

 The Jews of Spain were utterly embittered and alienated by Catholic rule at the time of the Muslim invasion.
 The Moors were perceived as a liberating force and welcomed by Jews eager to help them to administer the country.
 In many conquered towns, the Muslims left the garrison in the hands of the Jews before they proceeded further north, which initiated the Golden Age of Spanish Jews.

-Moorish Spain (711 to 1492)
+Jewish life in al-Andalus (711–1085)

-Moorish conquest
+Islamic conquest of Iberia

 With the victory of Tariq ibn Ziyad in 711, the lives of the Sephardim changed dramatically.
 For the most part, the invasion of the Moors was welcomed by the Jews of Iberia.